enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **bidirectional**

 Receiving a message of a type or format which is not specified in this document will result in an **immediate** socket closure with the event `4400: <error-message>`.
 The `<error-message>` can be vaguely descriptive on why the received message is invalid.

+Receiving a message (other than `Subscribe`) with an ID that belongs to an operation that has been previously completed does not constitute an error.
+It is permissable to simply ignore all _unknown_ IDs without closing the connection.

 ## Examples